httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Dictionary ({{!STRUCTURED-HEADERS}}).

 This document defines the urgency(`u`) and incremental(`i`) parameters.
-When used, these parameters MUST be accompanied by values.
 When receiving an HTTP request that does not carry these priority parameters, a server SHOULD act as if the default values were specified.

 Unknown parameters, parameters with out-of-range values or values of unexpected types MUST be ignored.